 Dr. Gangadharan received his AB with honors from Dartmouth College and his MD from Dartmouth Medical School.
 He did his internship and residency in General Surgery and Thoracic Surgery at Brigham and Women's Hospital and a two-year research fellowship in the Harvard-Longwood Training Program in Vascular Surgery.
 Dr. Gangadharan is engaged in research focused on the development of innovative techniques to improve the treatment of patients, and lectures widely.

-Dr. Gangadharan is an Assistant Professor of Surgery at Harvard Medical School, Associate Program Director for the Cardiothoracic Residency Program, and Assistant Program Director for the General Surgery Residency Program.
+Dr. Gangadharan is an Assistant Professor of Surgery at Harvard Medical School, Associate Program Director for the Cardiothoracic Residency Program, and Program Director for the General Surgery Residency Program.